 “Hormone pills, injections, implants and intrauterine devices containing only progesterone have a lower risk of associated blood clots than forms which have an estrogen or estrogen-progesterone combination.
 Oral forms of estrogens tend to be associated with higher rates of blood clots than other forms of estrogen (patches or creams).
 Higher doses of estrogen, dosage changes with hormonal medicines or starting hormone therapy can also carry a higher risk,” says Dr. McCarthy.

 According to Dr. McCarthy, hormonal fluctuations during pregnancy can cause clotting issues.
-However, the chances are pretty low for women who don’t have a history of blood clots.
+However, the chances are pretty low for people who don’t have a history of blood clots.

 “There are major fluctuations in the production of hormones during pregnancy.
 Pregnancy, like hormone medications, can also affect some of the clotting factors (proteins in the blood that help promote clotting) that are created by the liver and in turn, may increase the risk of getting blood clots.
 However, the risk of blood clots during pregnancy in a woman with no prior clotting history remains relatively low.”